Moorslede

 Moorslede ([ˈmoːrsˌleːdə]) is a municipality located in the Belgian province of West Flanders.
 The municipality comprises the towns of Dadizele, Slypskapelle and Moorslede proper.
 On 1 January 2006, Moorslede had a total population of 10,618.
-The total area is 35.34 km² which gives a population density of 300 inhabitants per km².
+The total area is 35.34 km2 which gives a population density of 300 inhabitants per km2.

 History

-Moorslede was home to the 1950 UCI World Championships, won by Briek Schotte.
+Moorslede was host of the 1950 UCI Road World Championships, won by Briek Schotte.